Igor Lebedenko: Club

 He played for FC Lokomotiv Moscow (2005–2006) before joining FC Saturn Moscow Oblast, before that he played at FC Torpedo Moscow (2002–2004), making his Russian Premier League debut for Torpedo on 17 March 2002 in a game against FC Dynamo Moscow.
 On 19 February 2009 the forward has left FC Rubin Kazan to join FC Rostov.

 On 5 March 2023, Lebedenko scored an equalizer for FC Torpedo Moscow in a 2–2 draw against FC Krasnodar and became the oldest goal scorer in the history of the Russian Premier League at the age of 39 years, 9 months and 6 days.

+On 27 May 2023 (his 40th birthday), Lebedenko extended his contract with Torpedo until June 2025.

 International

 Igor has been called up to the Russia national football team but has not played.
 He has played for the Russia U-21.